particle-iot/docs/src/content/en/shared/firmware.md

 * optional data (up to 63 bytes)

 Anyone may subscribe to public events; think of them like tweets.
-Only the owner of the Core will be able to subscribe to private events.
+Only the owner of the device will be able to subscribe to private events.

-A Core may not publish events beginning with a case-insensitive match for "spark".
+A device may not publish events beginning with a case-insensitive match for "spark".
 Such events are reserved for officially curated data originating from the Spark Cloud.

+Calling `Spark.publish()` when the device is not connected to the cloud will not result in an event being published.
+This is indicated by the return success code of `false`.

 For the time being there exists no way to access a previously published but TTL-unexpired event.